Gabulhas/Garbage-Lisp/README.md

 # Garbage Lisp
 Well it works but isn't good.
+At least is **TURING COMPLETE**!

+Check the implementation of [Rule 110](https://github.com/Gabulhas/Garbage-Lisp/tree/master/examples/rule110.gl).
+This automaton is Turing Complete (check [Here](https://en.wikipedia.org/wiki/Rule_110)), meaning that the implementation of it proves that the system is also turing complete.

 **Go** is definitely not the best language to do this, so it came out kinda hacky with **Go** Interfaces.